utkagit/reddcoin-bmp/README.md

 You can clone https://github.com/utkagit/reddcoin-data to get a more or less up to date blockchain and copy the files to ./redd-data-dir
 It might not be the best thing to do, so don't do it if your machine can handle the load when reddcoin-core is syncing with the blockchain

-// in case you made any changes to docker-compose.yml it would be better if you'll use the 'rm' flag before you run it again

-docker-compose rm

-# Getting inside the container if needed :

-//first run the command:

-docker ps

-//will show you the running docker containers - the first thing "f14fd4gf564x" (exmaple) is the container id
-//using this output, run the command:

-docker exec -it f14fd4gf564x /bin/bash

-//You'll find youself inside of the container - just remember that PID 1 - which means that the container will exit the moment you stop the reddcoin service